Exterior Detailing Services Vaughan

 -

 Yes!
 Iron particles don’t go away with regular washing.
-Without decontamination, these contaminants continue to corrode your paint, leading to costly repairs later.
+Unlike other services that make your car look good, these contaminants will continue to corrode your paint, leading to costly repairs later if you don’t remove them.

 -

 Absolutely.
-We use specialized tools and professional-grade products designed to safely lift and remove iron particles without harming your paint
+With a proper assesment we can use the right process and tools based on your vehicles condtion and your driving habits.
+To safely lift and remove iron particles without harming your paint

 -